cattymod/jr/README.md

-# CattyCode
+# CattyMod Jr

-CattyCode is a block-based programming language built with Blockly to make coding fun, visual, and accessible — perfect for beginners and students learning to program.
+CattyMod Jr is a block-based programming language built with Blockly to make coding fun, visual, and accessible — perfect for beginners and students learning to program.

 This GitHub organization hosts:

-- The official website source code ([cattycode.github.io](https://cattycode.github.io))
+- The official website source code ([cattymod.github.io/jr/](https://cattymod.github.io/jr/))
 - The web editor
 - The desktop app releases and source